logo

 3. Take the tests required for substitute teacher licensure, if necessary.

-Most school districts maintain a list of approved substitute teachers who will be called when an opening becomes available.
-It is also worth noting that in many areas, substitute teachers who hold regular state teaching certification command a higher rate of pay.
-Those who hold a regular teaching certificate will also be better positioned to accept long-term assignments since conditionally licensed substitutes are frequently limited in the number of days they are allowed to work.
+Most school districts maintain a list of approved substitute teachers who will be called when needed.
+Those who hold a regular teaching certificate will be better positioned to accept long-term assignments since conditionally licensed substitutes are frequently limited in the number of days they are allowed to work.

 Substitute Teaching Requirements by State